Graphs isomorphisms under edge-replacements and the family of amoebas: Main result

-implying that $y \in S_Gx$.
-Since $\deg_G(v_y) = \deg_{G^*}(v_y) =1$, we have finished.
+implying that $y \in \Gamma x$.
+Since $\deg_G(v_y) = \deg_{G^*}(v_y) =1$, we have finished.\\

-\emph{Case 2: Suppose that $G$ has a non-empty set $X$ of isolated vertices.}\\ Observe that, by definition and in view of Lemma \ref{lem:localUK1=local}, $G - X$ is global amoeba if and only if $G$ is a global amoeba.
-Hence, if $G$ is a global amoeba, it follows with Case 1 that $(G - X) \cup K_1$ is a local amoeba, and, applying Lemma \ref{lem:localUK1=local} as many times as necessary, we obtain that $G$ is a local amoeba and thus $S_G = S_n$.
-As $G$ is non-empty, it has to have at least one vertex of degree $1$ by Lemma \ref{prop:ga_degrees}, say $v_y$.
-Hence, we have that $y \in S_Gx = S_nx = [n]$ for every $x \in [n]$.\\
+\emph{Case 2: Suppose that $G$ has a non-empty set $U$ of isolated vertices.}\\ Observe that, by definition and in view of Proposition \ref{prop:localUK1=local}, $G - U$ is global amoeba if and only if $G$ is a global amoeba.
+Hence, if $G$ is a global amoeba, it follows with Case 1 that $(G - U) \cup K_1$ is a local amoeba, and, applying Proposition \ref{prop:localUK1=local} as many times as necessary, we obtain that $G$ is a local amoeba and thus $\fer(G) = S_X$.
+As $G$ is non-empty, it has to have at least one vertex of degree $1$ by Proposition \ref{prop:la_degrees}, say $v_y$.
+Hence, we have that $y \in \fer(G)x = S_Xx = X$ for every $x \in X$.\\